-Penguin Random House sues Florida school district over book bans
+PEN America, Penguin Random House sue Florida school district over book bans

 In one example cited in the lawsuit, the teacher admitted she had never heard of the book “The Perks of Being a Wallflower” by Stephen Chbosky but filed an objection form to the novel that contained specific excerpts and phrasing from the book ban website.

 Among the other removed books are “The Bluest Eye” by Toni Morrison, “The Nowhere Girls” by Amy Reed and “Lucky” by Alice Sebold.
-The lawsuit said more than 100 additional books are under consideration by the school board.
+The lawsuit said more than 150 additional books are under review by the school board.

 “In Escambia County, state censors are spiriting books off shelves in a deliberate attempt to suppress diverse voices.
-In a nation built on free speech, this cannot stand,” said Suzanne Nossel, CEO of PEN America, a literary writers’ organization.
+In a nation built on free speech, this cannot stand,” said Suzanne Nossel, CEO of PEN America.
 “The law demands that the Escambia County School District put removed or restricted books back on library shelves where they belong.”